 It is important for businesses to understand that no matter how small they are, a disaster is inevitable at some point.
 Cyberattacks and ransomware target businesses of all sizes.
 Even if you have measures to protect your assets, you should consider the worst-case scenarios.
 You want to be prepared to minimize fallout when bad things happen and quickly return things to normal.

-Benefits of having a IT Disaster Recovery Policy:
+Benefits of having an IT Disaster Recovery Policy

 Consequences of Not Having the Policy

-When an an IT disaster hits and there is no play book, process or education on dealing with incidents people panic and often bad decisions are made.
-This can mean increased financial loss, brand damage and even potentially a law suite.
-A poorly handled major IT incident can essentially end a small or medium sized business.
+When an IT disaster hits and you don’t have a playbook, process, or education on dealing with incidents then people panic.
+That’s when bad decisions happen.
+This can mean increased financial loss, brand damage and even potentially a lawsuit.
+A poorly handled major IT incident can essentially end a small or medium-sized business.

 - Define an asset inventory

 - Define members of the Disaster Recovery team

 - Backup process review and testing